Umm Al Quwain Fort: History

 The Al Ali Fort was built in 1768 by the founder of the modern Al Mualla dynasty, Sheikh Rashid Bin Majid Al Mualla.
-Sheikh Hamad Bin Ibrahim Al Mualla was murdered in the fort in 1929 – shot and killed on 9 February 1929, by a slave called Saeed from the household of Hamad's blind uncle, Abdelrahman bin Ahmed Al Mualla.
+Sheikh Hamad Bin Ibrahim Al Mualla, who himself had risen to power in questionable circumstances in 1923, was murdered in the fort in 1929 – shot and killed on 9 February that year by a slave called Saeed from the household of Hamad's blind uncle, Abdelrahman bin Ahmed Al Mualla.

 Hamad was succeeded by Ahmad bin Rashid Al Mualla following a colourful incident whereby the population of the town rose up against Abdelrahman and Saeed, who had barricaded themselves in the fort.
 Abandoning their initial plan of firing on the fort with a cannon, the people of the town instead elected to set a fire around the walls of the fort and in this conflagration both Abrelrahman and Saeed were killed.
-The British considered the whole affair to be highly suspicious and suspected Sultan bin Saqr Al Qasimi of Sharjah of involvement, but confirmed the young Ahmed as a Trucial Ruler nonetheless.
+Given that Abdulrahman, being blind, could not expect to be ruler, it was thought by the British that he was working for the benefit of a third party, possibly Sultan bin Saqr Al Qasimi of Sharjah, but nonetheless confirmed the young Ahmed as a Trucial Ruler.